billwparker/rock-paper-scissors-spock-lizard/blog.md

 In the provided demonstration, the model faces an opponent who heavily favors Spock.
 This scenario tests how well the model can detect frequency bias and use it to its advantage.

 ## Summary
 The code for this "Rock, Paper, Scissors, Lizard, Spock" game presents an approach to building a strategic AI.
-The multi-layered decision-making process makes the model versatile and adaptive, capable of dealing with a range of opponent behaviors—from strict repetition to pure randomness.
+The layered decision-making process makes the model versatile and adaptive, capable of dealing with a range of opponent behaviors—from strict repetition to pure randomness.
 By employing pattern detection, frequency bias exploitation, and recent history analysis, the AI becomes a formidable opponent in this game of chance and strategy.